tldr-pages/tldr/pages/android/bugreportz.md

 > This command can only be used through `adb shell`.
 > More information: <https://cs.android.com/android/platform/superproject/+/main:frameworks/native/cmds/bugreportz>.

-- Generate a complete zipped bug report of an Android device:
+- Generate a complete zipped bug report for an Android device:

 `bugreportz`